 Day 14: Dire Dawa to Harar

 Despite having had a bit of late night, Ian and I were up bright and early for our trip to Harar, a small city roughly 55 kilometres southeast of Dire Dawa.
-After a light breakfast of bread and ful from a mama on the street, who was cooking on an upside down bucket over a coal fire between cars near the Dechatu Wadi bridge, we caught a minibus around 9 a.m. for 40 Birr per person.
+We had a breakfast of bread and ful from a woman on the street, who was cooking on an overturned bucket between cars near the Dechatu Wadi bridge, and caught a minibus around 9 a.m. for 40 Birr per person.
 The two-hour to Harar drive was beautiful, and meadows, farmland, small villages, and ruins whizzed past us on the rocky road to the city.

 Though Harar (locally known as Gey) didn’t have the same historical or scenic wow factor as Lalibela or the Simien Mountains, it certainly had the most appealing vibe out of everywhere we had stayed.
-Life there just seemed more colourful — from the clothes people wore to the fabrics, mattresses, and treats displayed in shops throughout the neighbourhoods.
-The residents of Harar took extra care to beautify their city as well, and the town market was decorated with party flags, food stalls were draped with patterned cloths, and people stamped yellow, blue and red beer caps into the sidewalks just to brighten up the dirt.
+Life there just seemed more energetic, from the clothes people wore to the fabrics, mattresses and treats displayed in shops throughout the neighbourhoods.
+The residents of Harar had taken extra care to beautify their city too: The town’s market was decorated with party flags, food stalls were draped with patterned cloths, and people stamped yellow, blue and red beer caps into the sidewalks just to brighten up the dirt.
 People were truly animated here, and Ian and I were satisfied doing little more than walking around, taking photos, and drinking mixed juice to pass the time.

-Our first stop in Harar was the town square of Feres Magala, which is marked by a conspicuous monument to those who died fighting against Menelik’s conquest of Harar.
-The hustle and bustle truly overwhelmed the senses: Kids played tag in the cobblestone streets, meat hung from hooks in butcher stands, and livestock ran hurriedly by carrying bundles of wood, wheat, and tef.
+Our first stop in Harar was the town square of Feres Magala, which is marked by a conspicuous monument dedicated to those who died fighting against Menelik’s conquest of Harar.
+The hustle and bustle here truly overwhelmed the senses: Kids played tag in the cobblestone streets, meat hung from hooks in butcher stands, and livestock ran hurriedly by carrying bundles of wood, wheat and tef.

 Men chuckled happily over beers on patios and women greeted customers warmly as they lined up to buy everything from spices to sunglasses.
 Unlike the segregated settlements in Dire Dawa, Harar felt like one big community: The people referred to themselves as the Gey ‘Usu (People of the City), they spoke their own language, Harari, and at one time in history, they even had their own distinct currency.
 Also worth checking out near the square is the famous Harar Gate, which was put in place by Ras Makonnen, the first Duke of Harar, in 1889.
 From Feres Magala, Ian and I walked to Harar Jugol, the historical highlight of the city.

-A short distance away from the old walled city is a shiny main strip where youth congregate for food, drinks, shopping and their own a discreet version of dating (which may involve handholding when no one is looking).
-This is where most of the hotels are located and where restaurants light up at night with neon lights to attract new customers.
-You can buy almost anything in this busy part of town, from skinny jeans and remote control cars to cell phones and sugar cane.
-Cars and mule carts alike clanged noisily on the streets here, and young men with vats of cooking oil sold chips and ketchup wrapped up in newspaper for 5 Birr a piece.
+A short distance away from the old walled city is a polished main strip where youth congregate for food, drinks, shopping and their a discreet version of dating that involves handholding when no one is looking.
+This is where most of the hotels are located, and where restaurants light up at night with neon lights to attract new customers.
+You can buy almost anything in this busy part of town, from skinny jeans and remote-control cars, to cell phones and sugar cane.
+Cars and mule carts clanged noisily on the streets here, and young men with vats of cooking oil sold chips and ketchup wrapped up in newspaper for 5 Birr a piece.
 While sitting at a parlour enjoying a some juice, Ian and I met a kind young mother who invited us for shisha in her home in exchange for 20 Birr.
 Happy to get off the beaten track a little, we followed her into a slum near the town centre, and into a small shack with a curtained door.

 FEEDING THE HYENAS

-I would never want to cross path’s with a hyena in the wild; the animals are dangerous pack hunters and I’ll never forget the first time I saw one gnawing ferociously on a zebra carcass in Kenya.
-In Addis Ababa, they are considered a vicious pest, and have been known to scavenge near local homes, and in times of scarcity, feed on the homeless.
-Yet here in Harar — more than 500 kilometres from Addis — hyenas have had a peaceful presence for at least 500 years.
-Feeding them leftover meat was once an important ritual for Sufi Muslims, but today these animals sanitize the city by feeding on its organic refuse, and are an important source of income for ‘hyena men,’ who tempt them with bits of mule and cow hide for 20 Birr per visiting tourist.
+I would never want to cross path’s with a hyena in the wild.
+They’re dangerous pack hunters and I’ll never forget the first time I saw one gnawing ferociously on a zebra carcass in Kenya.
+In Addis Ababa, hyenas considered a vicious pest, have been known to scavenge near local homes, and in times of scarcity, feed on the homeless.
+Yet here in Harar — more than 500 kilometres away — hyenas have had a peaceful presence for at least 500 years.
+Feeding them leftover meat was once an important ritual for Sufi Muslims, but today these animals sanitize the city by feeding on organic refuse.
+They’re also an important source of income for ‘hyena men,’ who tempt them with bits of mule and cow hide for 20 Birr per visiting tourist.
 Read more on the history here.

-Once the sun had dipped below the horizon around 7:30 p.m., Ian and I paid a cab driver 130 Birr to take us to a hyena man, wait for us, and return us to our hotel.
-Eager to go face to face with one of nature’s most dangerous animals, we were happily led into a pitch black field in the middle of nowhere, where through the feeble flash lights in our cell phones, we finally laid eyes on a pack of spotted wild hyenas.
+As the sun had dipped below the horizon around 7:30 p.m., Ian and I paid a cab driver 130 Birr to take us to a hyena man, wait for us, and return us to our hotel.
+We were happily led into a pitch black field in the middle of nowhere, where, through the feeble flash lights of our cell phones, we finally laid eyes on a pack of spotted wild hyenas.
 We lined up one by one with several other tourists for an opportunity to feed them, and despite being used to this daily ritual, the hyenas remained quite skittish around anyone who wasn’t the hyena man or his young apprentice.
 When my turn came up however, I managed to pet one of braver ones, who took a piece of cow flesh directly from the stick I held with my teeth.
-Coming from a safari country Kenya, it felt surreal to be so close to these aggressive predators, but in all honesty, the hyenas of Harar are more like chubby, unfriendly puppies.
+It turns out, the hyenas of Harar are more like chubby, unfriendly puppies than vicious scavengers.
 It was a special experience indeed, and I was glad we had included this city in our trip.

 Where to Stay